ashwinpra/winterschool-cv-documentation/README.md

 # Introduction
-This repository was made to keep track of the programming files made during the 2022 Winter School Workshop on Computer Vision conducted by Technology Robotix Society of IIT Kharagpur, as well as to document my learnings
+This repository was made to keep track of the programming files I made during the 2022 Winter School Workshop on Computer Vision conducted by Technology Robotix Society of IIT Kharagpur, as well as to document my learnings.

 # Documentation